Macquarie Group: 2025 OTC derivatives and futures compliance breach

 ASIC’s Commissioner, Simone Constant, emphasised the recurrent nature of the failures and the need for sustainable, not “band‑aid”, fixes.

 Leadership

 Macquarie Group Limited's (MGL) corporate governance consists of five standing board committees that assist the Board in its oversight role: a Board Audit, Board Remuneration, Board Risk, Board Governance and Compliance and Board Conflicts Committee.

-Executive Committee
+Executive committee

 The executive committee manages the organisation as a whole and comprises the chief executive officer, Chief Financial Officer, Chief Risk Officer, Chief Operating Officer, Group General Counsel, CEO of Macquarie Bank Limited and heads of Macquarie's operating groups.
-The executive team at Macquarie Group has a long history of experience in finance and statistics.
-Most of the team members have worked in research positions at various companies, including the Australian Bureau of Statistics.
-They also hold degrees in finance and statistics from the Australian National University.